Treating bad breath at home

 Dry mouth (also known as xerostomia) caused by a salivary gland condition or medication usage, can also contribute to the growth of certain halitosis causing bacteria in your mouth.
 If you experience frequent dry mouth accompanied by bad breath, that could be the cause.
 Maintaining adequate moisture levels in the mouth with the use of a dry mouth spray, rinses, or moisturizing gel can be beneficial under these circumstances.

 Halitosis treatment should run parallel with your regular dental hygiene therapy.
-Ensuring you maintain your recommended frequency of dental hygiene is essential to controlling the bacterial population in your mouth.
+Ensuring you maintain your recommended frequency of dental hygiene is essential to developing and maintaining healthy bacterial populations in your mouth.
 Severe or rampant gum disease or periodontal disease has a high correlation with the overgrowth of certain bacteria, so keeping the bacterial populations of the mouth in balance is extremely important.
 Regular dental exams can also detect oral infections such as cavities or impacted teeth which can also contribute to bad breath.
 Once these issues are resolved through effective dental treatment, halitosis will usually dissipate.